 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 There’s no better way to grow vining cucumbers than on a cucumber support.
 Without one, they’ll happily scramble over the ground but there are quite a few soil-borne diseases that can affect the plants.
 Not to mention slugs and other critters that might want a taste.
 Growing cucumbers vertically also makes harvesting a treat since the fruit is easy to find and pick.
-Though you can purchase ready-made cucumber supports, it’s easy to make one yourself.
+Though you can purchase ready-made cucumber supports, it’s easy to make them yourself.
 All you need for this garden project is a heat-treated pallet, a couple of posts, and baling twine.

 Benefits of a Pallet Cucumber Trellis